numbbo/coco/docs/coco-doc/source/index.rst

      - assume a wide range of values
      - aggregate over a collection of values in a very meaningful way

    A missing runtime value is considered as possible outcome (see below).

+   .. todo:: add link

 #.
-Display
+The display is as convenient (user-centered) and informative as it can get.

 .. todo::

-.. note:: later we want to talk about the interpretation of aggregations, like that we draw a problem uniform at random (over all problems or over all instances), but see also [BBO2016perf]_.

 .. note:: (Anne) would mention in addition meaningful and comprehensible display of performance measure [in contrast to - extreme result of just final ranking of BBcomp or aggregation of dimension in math opt community]